Skip to main content

 About Spotted Fever Group Rickettsiosis

-In Wisconsin, spotted fever group rickettsioses (SFGR) are uncommon illnesses spread by the bite of an infected tick.
+Spotted fever group rickettsiosis (SFGR) is rare in Wisconsin.
+SFGR is spread by the bite of an infected tick.

-Very little is known about which other spotted fever bacteria are spread in Wisconsin, if any, but all types of SFGR are rare throughout the Upper Midwest.
+Very little is known about which other spotted fever bacteria are spread in Wisconsin, if any.
+All types of SFGR are rare throughout the Upper Midwest.

 A pair of runner shoes walking through tall grasses